2019 GLISA Small Grant: Climate Change Opportunities Phase I: Creating Two Methodologies for Anticipating Growth in the Great Lakes Region

 Funded by 2019 GLISA Small Grants Competition

-This project aims to explore a new area of demographic modeling that takes climate factors into account for migration patterns.
+This project aimed to explore a new area of demographic modeling that takes climate factors into account for migration patterns.
 Climate informed population models will help Great Lakes communities better plan for their futures.
-The methodology will be co-developed by demographers and GLISA climatologists and shared with regional stakeholders.
+The methodology was co-developed by demographers and GLISA climatologists and shared with regional stakeholders.
 Results are intended to be a stepping stone to more rigorous work on this topic within the Great Lakes to more heavily investigate the potential opportunities of in-migration due to climate stressors.
+The team found a statistically significant, positive association between temperature differentials and the number of migrants moving into the GL region after controlling for population size and distance.
+For out-migration, it appears that most migrants leaving the GL are not heading to warmer climates but are heading to cooler climates, after controlling for distance and population size.

 GLISA funded this 2019 small grant project and is partnering with the grantee to provide climate model data for the demographic modeling as well as interview support to gather information on stakeholder needs.